 Means of implementation and the Global Partnership

 We reaffirm our strong commitment to the full implementation of this new Agenda.
 We recognize that we will not be able to achieve our ambitious Goals and targets without a revitalized and enhanced Global Partnership and comparably ambitious means of implementation.
+The revitalized Global Partnership will facilitate an intensive global engagement in support of implementation of all the goals and targets, bringing together Governments, civil society, the private sector, the United Nations system and other actors and mobilizing all available resources.

-The Agenda’s goals and targets deal with the means required to realise our collective ambitions.
+The Agenda’s Goals and targets deal with the means required to realise our collective ambitions.
 The means of implementation targets under each SDG and goal 17, which are referred to above, are at the core of our Agenda and of equal importance with the other Goals and targets.
 We shall accord them equal priority in our implementation efforts and in the global indicator framework for monitoring our progress.

-We welcome the Addis Ababa Action Agenda of the Third International Conference on Financing for Development held in Addis Ababa from 13-16 July 2015.
-We recognise the important interlinkages between the implementation of the Addis Ababa Action Agenda and the realisation of the Sustainable Development Goals and targets.

-This Agenda can be met within the framework of a revitalized Global Partnership for sustainable development, supported by the concrete policies and actions as outlined in the Addis Ababa Action Agenda.
-This Partnership will work in a spirit of global solidarity, in particular solidarity with the poorest and with people in vulnerable situations.
-It will facilitate an intensive global engagement in support of implementation of all the goals and targets, bringing together Governments, the private sector, civil society, the United Nations system and other actors and mobilizing all available resources.
+The means of implementation targets are complemented and supported by the concrete policies and actions as outlined in the Addis Ababa Action Agenda3.

-We recognise that each country has primary responsibility for its own economic and social development and that the role of national policies and development strategies cannot be over-emphasised.
-At the same time, national development efforts need to be supported by an enabling international economic environment.
-We recognise the need for increased capacity-building and development support, including for data and statistics to measure progress.
+Cohesive nationally owned sustainable development strategies, supported by integrated national financing frameworks, will be at the heart of our efforts.
+We reiterate that each country has primary responsibility for its own economic and social development and that the role of national policies and development strategies cannot be overemphasized.
+We will respect each country’s policy space and leadership to implement policies for poverty eradication and sustainable development, while remaining consistent with relevant international rules and commitments.

+At the same time, national development efforts need to be supported by an enabling international economic environment, including coherent and mutually supporting world trade, monetary and financial systems, and strengthened and enhanced global economic governance.
+Processes to develop and facilitate the availability of appropriate knowledge and technologies globally, as well as capacity-building, are also critical.
+We commit to pursuing policy coherence and an enabling environment for sustainable development at all levels and by all actors, and to reinvigorating the global partnership for sustainable development.

+We support the implementation of relevant strategies and programmes of action, including the Istanbul Declaration and Programme of Action, the SIDS Accelerated Modalities of Action (SAMOA) Pathway, the Vienna Programme of Action for Landlocked Developing Countries for the Decade 2014-2024, and the African Union’s Agenda 2063 and the programme of the New Partnership for Africa’s Development (NEPAD), all of which are integral to the new Agenda.